The Open University since 2006

 Oil and gas seeps have been known since earliest recorded history.
 Sticky black asphalt was used by the Babylonians as a roofing material, the ancient Egyptians used it to preserve their dead, and Noah supposedly caulked his Ark with it.
 In Azerbaijan gas seeps have burned for centuries, and therefore it is perhaps surprising that the world's first major underground oilfield was discovered in Pennsylvania, USA only as recently as 1859.
 That discovery launched an era in which the world became increasingly reliant on cheap energy provided by oil and gas, a reliance assured by the invention of the internal combustion engine in the late 19th century.
 Only now, as the issues of long-term sustainability and climate change become more apparent, are we beginning to think about unshackling ourselves from that dependency.

-You will find definitions of terms highlighted in bold in the glossary towards the end of this unit (use the 'Jump to' facility on the navigation bar above).
+You will find definitions of terms highlighted in bold in the glossary towards the end of this free course (use the 'Jump to' facility on the navigation bar above).